 Embrace the allure of Auld Reekie and explore its labyrinthine lanes, before joining your fellow travellers and Travel Director for a Welcome Reception to kick-start your tour through an unimaginably beautiful part of the world.

-Let your Local Specialist take you on an informative sightseeing tour of Edinburgh, stopping to view the regal Palace of Holyroodhouse.
-See the new Scottish Parliament Building and the Royal Mile, delving into the heart of the city, before visiting Edinburgh Castle, perched atop Castle Rock.
+Let your Local Specialist take you on an informative sightseeing tour of Edinburgh.
+See the regal Palace of Holyroodhouse, the new Scottish Parliament Building and the Royal Mile, delving into the heart of the city, before visiting Edinburgh Castle, perched atop Castle Rock.
 Stroll through the grand New Town with its Gothic façades enjoying the rest of the day at leisure.
-Tickets to see the Edinburgh Tattoo are included on departures that coincide with performance dates from 2nd to 24th August 2019.
+Tickets to see the Edinburgh Tattoo are included on departures that coincide with performance dates.

 A scenic day's excursion brings us to the ruins of the 12th-century Augustinian Jedburgh Abbey, which we will have an opportunity to view.
 Continue to nearby Melrose Abbey, said to be the final resting place of the embalmed heart of Robert the Bruce.
 We take the scenic route back to Edinburgh this afternoon, following the lush green landscapes along the Tweed River.